grodansparadis/vscp/src/vscp/drivers/level2/rpilcd/linux/README.md

 "Time: 23:47     " --> "Time: HH:MM"
 "Temp is 23.4C   " --> "Temp is %.2f"

-The fist template is handle by a time action and the second by a measurement.
+The first template is handled by a time action and the second by a measurement.